HERA-Team/hera-images/README.md

 **Access.** The container runs a [MySQL](https://www.mysql.com/) server on the standard port, 3306.

-On first startup the database is initialized with the following:
+On first startup the Librarian database is initialized with the following:

 * A `source` named `RTP` with authenticator `9876543210`.
 * A `source` named `Correlator` with authenticator `9876543211`.